0vlll/noscope/README.md

 *For those who hate rotoscoping*

-Noscope-web is a PWA powered by OpencvJS with the power to convert crappy rotoscopes into decent-looking mattes.
+Noscope is a desktop application powered by Opencv with the power to convert crappy rotoscopes into decent-looking mattes.